The Holidays: Biography

 "Moonlight Hours", the first single from their debut album was taken to radio in November 2009, and added to high rotation on national youth radio station Triple J. "Golden Sky" was the second single from The Holidays debut album, released in May 2010, which was followed by an east coast tour of Australia to promote the release.
-There is a music video for both these singles, made by Melbourne company Moop Jaw.
+There is a music video for both of these singles, made by Melbourne company Moop Jaw.

-Post Paradise was released in Australia on 24 September 2010, in conjunction with third single, Broken Bones, which was added to radio nationally.
+Post Paradise was released in Australia on 24 September 2010, in conjunction with the third single, Broken Bones, which was added to radio nationally.
 The album has received very positive reviews since its release, which included amongst other reviews, being shortlisted for the Australian Music Prize and winning the Red Bull Award for Best Debut Album.
 Post Paradise also received "Album of the Week" in Drum Media, Beat Magazine, BMA Mag & The Brag, 4.5 stars in The Herald Sun, The Daily Telegraph & The Courier Mail, as well as positive reviews in The Age & The Sydney Morning Herald.
 Post Paradise won The Age Readers Choice Best Album of 2010, and was the Triple J Feature Album for the week commencing 26 December 2010.

 The Holidays toured Post Paradise substantially in 2010 and 2011, including shows at SXSW in Austin, Texas, The Great Escape Festival in Brighton, UK, and Australian festivals including Groovin' the Moo, Laneway Festival and Splendour in the Grass.
 The Holidays' current live show incorporates a fifth touring member, David Zucker as percussionist, as well occasional backing vocalists.

 On 21 February 2014, The Holidays released their second record, Real Feel.
-Coinciding with the release of the album, the band toured Australia over March and also continuing into June/July.
+Coinciding with the release of the album, the band toured Australia in March and also continued into June/July.